Thales of Miletus: Engineering

 In addition to astronomy, Thales involved himself in other practical applications of mathematics, including engineering.
 Another story by Herodotus is that Croesus sent his army to the Persian territory.
 He was stopped by the river Halys, then unbridged.
-Thales then got the army across the river by digging a diversion upstream so as to reduce the flow, making it possible to cross the river.
-While Herodotus reported that most of his fellow Greeks believe that Thales did divert the river Halys to assist King Croesus' military endeavors, he himself finds it doubtful.
+Thales then got the army across the river by digging a diversion upstream to reduce the flow, making it possible to cross.
+While Herodotus reported that most of his fellow Greeks believed that Thales did divert the river Halys to assist King Croesus' military endeavors, he himself finds it doubtful.
 Plato praises Thales along with Anacharsis, who is credited as the originator of the potter's wheel and the anchor.